22 Ultimate Questions to Ask Before Signing Apartment Lease

 12. Is Renter’s Insurance Required?

 Renter’s Insurance can help protect you in case your personal property is damaged or destroyed in the case of a covered event (typically fire, lighting, theft, and others).
 It also can provide personal liability coverage.
 Purchasing renter’s insurance is almost always a good idea, and rather inexpensive (usually about $20-45 per month).
 Find out if this is required and what the minimum coverage might be.
-Confer with your insurance agent if you want to purchase additional coverage.

 13. How Do I Pay Rent?

 Find out how you can pay your rent.
 Usually, rent is due on the 1st (but check your lease).
 Find out if you can drop off check, or where to mail it, or even if online payments are provided.
+You may also want to ask if the initial payments need to be certified funds

 Find out what apartment safety items are in place.
 For example, are the locks changed between tenants?
 Does each apartment have at least one deadbolt?
 Do the common area doors automatically close behind them?
 Does management keep keys under supervised control?

-16. Is the apartment quiet?
+15. Is the apartment quiet?

 Ask if the apartment is noisy.
 This entails asking about how the apartment building is built (i.e. are the walls, floors concrete or wood frame).
-Typically concrete walls and ceilings are better for noise control than standard wood frame.
-Are the windows single pane (one piece of glass) or double pane (two pieces of glass)?
-Do you have rules for quiet hours?
+Typically concrete walls and ceilings are better for noise control than standard wood frame.ย Are the windows single pane (one piece of glass) or double pane (two pieces of glass)?ย Do you have rules for quiet hours?

-17. What is late rent policy?
+16. What is late rent policy?

 Are there any late fees for rent?
 What about fee for bounced check / non-sufficient funds fees?
 While you likely don’t expect this to occur, it’s good to be informed of possible charges.

-18. What’s fee if I need to break my lease?
+17. What’s fee if I need to break my lease?

 This is often called a “buy out fee” or policy.
 While you are likely required to pay all remaining monies due under the lease, some apartments may offer a buy out fee and re-rental fee to release you from your financial obligations.
 Find out what happens if you need to breach your lease.

-19. How is trash and mail handled?
+18. How is trash and mail handled?

 This is often forgot about question, but find out is there a trash shoot? recycling?
 Certain day trash comes? where do you get mailbox key?

-21. How are packages handled?
+19. How are packages handled?

 Are packages delivered to my door? to common area? or perhaps to package locker that will notify me when packages arrive.

-22. Is there emergency maintenance?
+20. Is there emergency maintenance?

 If you have an after-hours emergency request (no heat in winter, leak), who can you call?
 What is the process?
 This can become a significant issue with smaller independent landlords (see cautions renting from private landlord)